jaykrishvijendra/jaykrishvijendra/README.md

 <h1 align="center">Hi 👋, I'm Jay</h1>
-<p align="center">Highly motivated and AI enthusiast with a passion for extracting valuable insights from complex datasets.
+<h3 align="center">Highly motivated and AI enthusiast with a passion for extracting valuable insights from complex datasets.
 Proficient in data manipulation, visualization, and statistical analysis.
 Eager to leverage strong analytical skills to contribute to data-driven decision-making and solve real-world problems.
-Seeking opportunities to grow and excel in the dynamic field of Artifical Intelligence.</p>
+Seeking opportunities to grow and excel in the dynamic field of Artifical Intelligence.</h3>

 - 👨‍💻 All of my projects are available at [https://github.com/nightsinker](https://github.com/nightsinker)